LaboratorioBioinformatica/MARVEL/README.md

 If you find MARVEL useful in your research, please cite:
 *Amgarten DE, Braga LP, Da Silva AM, Setubal JC.
 MARVEL, a Tool for Prediction of Bacteriophage Sequences in Metagenomic Bins.
 Frontiers in Genetics.
 2018;9:304.*

+## New Viral Groups

+We are working to train models to new viral groups.
+Let us know if a particular group would be helpful in your research.

 ## Dependencies

 All scripts from this project were coded in [Python 3](https://www.python.org/).
 So, first of all, make sure you have it installed and updated.